EOA-team/spectral_unmixing/README.md

 resp_filename = f'synthetic_samples/SYNTHMIX_SOIL-00{soil_group_nbr}_SHADOW-TRUE_RESPONSE_CLASS-00{feature_class}_ITERATION-00{i}.txt'
 ```

-where 0 means the global model, and the soil groups determined from the K-means clustering  are named 1 to n.
+where 0 means the global model, and the soil groups determined from the K-means clustering  are named 1 to 5.
 There are 3 feature classes (1=NPV, 2=PV, 3=Soil).
 Each dataset contains 1000 mixtures, and these datasets are iterated 5 times.

+The resonse contains the fractions of NPV, PV, Soil and shadow.